Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Verification of the linear model

 \subsubsection{Applied field along $\ey$}

-We first consider an external applied field $\vec{\hat h}_\text{app} = h_\text{max}\ey$ ($\theta = 90\degree$).
+We first consider an external applied field $\mat{h}_\text{app} = h_\text{app}\ey$ ($\theta = 90\degree$).
 The complex field phasors are decomposed in their in-phase components, in phase with the applied field, i.e., they represent the solution when the applied field is maximum, and their quadrature components, which represent the solution a quarter of period later, i.e., when the applied field is zero.

-The current density distribution and magnetic flux density field lines computed by both the reference and homogenized models are illustrated in Fig.~\ref{field_maps_along_y} for four frequencies.
+The current density distribution and magnetic flux density field lines computed by the reference and homogenized models are illustrated in Fig.~\ref{field_maps_along_y} for four frequencies.
 The $\k$ vector field distribution calculated by the homogenized model is also represented in Fig.~\ref{field_maps_along_y}.
 Magnetic flux density distributions of both models are compared in Fig.~\ref{linear_b_maps}.
+In particular, Fig.~\ref{linear_b_map_inside_100Hz} highlights how the homogenized model produces averaged field distributions compared to the reference model inside the cable.
+Results of the reference model show slight inter-strand oscillations whereas results from the homogenized model are smoother.

 The agreement between both models is very good.
-The homogenized model correctly reproduces the field distortion induced by the IS coupling currents: as the frequency increases, the current density is progressively concentrated at the edges of the cable.
-Figure~\ref{linear_b_map_inside_100Hz} highlights how the homogenized model produces averaged field distributions compared to the reference model inside the cable.
-Results of the reference model show slight inter-strand oscillations whereas results from the homogenized model are smoother.
+The homogenized model correctly reproduces the progressive field distortion induced by the IS coupling currents.
+At low frequencies ($f\lesssim 0.2$~Hz), the amplitude of the induced IS coupling currents is too small to significantly distort the applied field and, as a result, the IS coupling current amplitude is almost proportional to $f$, such that the instantaneous loss curve scales with $f^2$, and the loss per cycle with $f$.

+When the frequency increases further, the field generated by the IS coupling currents gets comparable with the applied field and the loss per cycle reaches a peak, after which it starts to decrease.
+This is caused by the current density being progressively concentrated towards the edges of the cable, as illustrated in Fig.~\ref{field_maps_along_y}.
+The exact evolution of the loss per cycle and field lines with frequency is a result of the cable shape and of the equations governing the IS coupling current dynamics.
+Both models produce very similar loss evolution up to $f\lesssim 500$~Hz, as shown in Fig.~\ref{alphac_effect}.